lpickens03/lpickens03.github.io/about.md

 This site is a way for me to document my own personal research, projects and experiences for future reference.

 <h2>About Me</h2>
-Having been in the tech industry for ~10 years, I have had the pleasure of working as a systems administrator, software engineer, security analyst and now cybersecurity engineer.
+Having been in the tech industry for ~10 years, I have had the pleasure of working as a web developer, systems administrator, software engineer, security analyst and now cybersecurity engineer.
 I currently develop software applications to automate security vulnerability and compliance scanning and reporting for a multinational financial institution.

 The best thing about this industry is that I never get bored.
 There is always something new to learn and a variety of ways to learn it!